Left-facing arrow icon in white color, commonly used for navigation or forward actions.

-Where healthcare emissions actually come from
+Where do healthcare emissions actually come from?

-The answer surprises most people who haven't looked closely at the data.
-Emissions from generating electricity make up around 40% of healthcare's climate footprint.
-Hospitals are among the most energy-intensive buildings in the economy, running continuously, at controlled temperatures, with high-dependency equipment that cannot be switched off.
-Most organisations already know this.
-What most have not yet addressed is where the rest of the footprint sits.
-According to the OECD's 2025 analysis, hospitals account for around 30% of health sector emissions on average across OECD countries, but the supply chain is where the real majority sits.
-Nearly four-fifths of all emissions associated with the health sector can be traced back to supply chains across OECD countries, pharmaceuticals, medical devices, chemicals, logistics, and facilities management.
+Healthcare itself is a service sector and does not manufacture goods directly, which leads many organisations to assume their footprint is modest, but the supply chain data tells a different story.
+According to a 2025 analysis, hospitals account for around 30% of health sector emissions on average across OECD countries, but the supply chain is where the real majority sits.
+Nearly four-fifths of all emissions associated with the health sector can be traced back to supply chains: pharmaceuticals, medical devices, chemicals, logistics, and facilities management.

 That split matters enormously for anyone supplying healthcare.
 The majority of the sector's decarbonisation challenge does not sit inside hospitals.
 It sits in the organisations that make and deliver what hospitals use.